 Stores closing in 2019: 72

-Things have been looking grim for Sears, which closed a slew of its stores in 2018 and filed for bankruptcy in October.
+Things have been looking grim for Sears, which closed a slew of its stores in 2018 and filed for bankruptcy.

-It has followed up with news that more than 70 additional department stores will be out of business by March, including the Sears at Minnesota's Mall of America, the largest shopping center in the U.S.
+It has followed up with news that more than 70 additional department stores will be out of business in 2019, including the Sears at Minnesota's Mall of America, the largest shopping center in the U.S.

 Stores closing in 2019: 102

-The operator of Performance Bicycle shops in 20 states from coast to coast has started liquidation sales at all of its more than 100 stores.
+The operator of Performance Bicycle shops in 20 states from coast to coast has been holding liquidation sales at all of its more than 100 stores.

 Parent company Advanced Sports Enterprises filed for bankruptcy protection in mid-November and then hit the brakes on the Performance chain, which started as a bike catalog business in 1981.